First Congress of Lithuanian Women: Aftermath

 The congress failed to unify women activists – women's movement in Lithuania split into two main branches: conservative Catholic and liberal-socialist.
 The disagreements became evident during the congress and only deepened when each side began publishing accusing articles in the Lithuanian press.
 The 10-member committee started working on the statute of the planned Lithuanian Women's Union.
 The first draft was prepared mainly by Kymantaitė-Čiurlionienė and Pleirytė-Puidienė based on the statute of the Russian Union for Women's Equality.
 In November, the statute was submitted to the Governor-General of Vilna for approval, but it was rejected.
 The Catholics protested this statute as they wanted to copy examples of organizations of Belgian and German Catholic women, not Russian liberals.
 After a failed attempt to find a compromise in December 1907, the Catholic camp established the Association of Lithuanian Catholic Women in January 1908.
 The Catholic association was approved by Kovno Governorate.
 The Tsarist authorities would not approve another women's organization thus effectively preventing the Lithuanian Women's Union from being organized.
 The Women's Union was officially established only in 1922.

+The congress resolved to petition the State Duma to ban the sale of vodka.
+Catholic women collected 20,027 signatures under the petition.